Landixbtw/verify/README.md

 # License

-This project is licensed under the MIT License
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.